Electoral Commission of Ghana: Elections

 The Electoral Commission of Ghana established a biometric system of registration for the electoral register prior to the 2012 presidential and parliamentary elections to prevent double registration and to eliminate ghost names in the old register.
 In preparation towards the 2020 elections, 257 of the 260 offices all over the country were linked on the internet.
-MTN won the bid to provide the internet network and Persol Systems, the bid to build the Data Center.
+MTN Ghana won the bid to provide the internet network and Persol Systems, the bid to build the Data Center.
 Two weeks before the 2020 elections, the commission indicated that it had put in place resources to ensure that the results and declaration of winners, would be done within 24 hours of the end of voting.

 Preceding Institutions

 The lives of Electoral Commissions prior to the Fourth Republic of Ghana were interrupted due to military coups.
 At the time of the UNIGOV referendum in 1976, Justice Isaac K. Abban was appointed by the Supreme Military Council under Ignatius Kutu Acheampong.
-In 1979, Justice Joseph Kingsley-Nyinah was the Electoral Commissioner during the general election.
-For the Ghanaian presidential election and parliamentary election in 1992, the Electoral Commissioner was Justice Josiah Ofori Boateng.

 Reform

-In May 2021, the EC agreed on some proposals to reform the conduct of elections in the country such as conduction of voter registration exercises all year round, exhibitions, filing of nominations and special voting.
+In May 2021, the EC agreed on some proposals to reform the conduct of elections in the country, such as conduct of voter registration exercises all year round, exhibitions, filing of nominations and special voting.
+The E.C is seeking to change the presidential and parliamentary elections from December 7 to November 7.
+This falls under reforms yet to be implemented.

+Controversy

+In September 2024, Bernard Mornah sued the EC over his disqualification from the presidential race.
+The EC later came to explain the reason he was disqualified.